 Some statements require expressions of bool type and Chapel supports a special conversion of values to bool type when used in this context ($\S9.1.6$).
-For example, an integer can be used as the condition in a conditional statement.
-It is converted to false if it is zero, and otherwise, it is converted to true.

 7.1.2 Signed and Unsigned Integral Types

 The integral types can be parameterized by the number of bits used to represent them.
 The default signed integral type, int, and the default unsigned integral type, uint, are 32 bits.